A System Level Approach to Controller Synthesis: System Level Parameterization

-As is standard, we introduce external perturbations $\delta_x, \delta_y$, and $\delta_u$ into the system and note that the perturbations entering other links of the block diagram can be expressed as a combination of $(\ttf{\delta_x}, \ttf{\delta_y}, \ttf{\delta_u})$ being acted upon by some stable transfer matrices.\footnote{The matrix $A$ may define an unstable system, but viewed as an element of $\mathcal{F}_0$, defines a stable (FIR) transfer matrix.} Hence the standard definition of internal stability applies, and we can use a bounded-input bounded-output argument (e.g., Lemma $5.3$ in \cite{Zhou1996robust}) to conclude that it suffices to check the stability of the nine closed loop transfer matrices from perturbations $(\ttf{\delta_x}, \ttf{\delta_y}, \ttf{\delta_u})$ to the internal variables $(\tf x, \tf u, \ttf{\hat{\delta_x}})$ to determine the internal stability of the structure as a whole.
+\revsecond{Consider the block diagram shown in Figure \ref{fig:sf}, where here $\tf{\tilde{R}} = I - z \tf R$ and $\tf{\tilde{M}} = z \tf M$.} It can be checked that $z\tf{\tilde{R}},\tf{\tilde{M}} \in \RHinf$, and hence the internal feedback loop between $\ttf{\hat{\delta}_x}$ and the reference state trajectory $\tf{\hat{x}}$ is well defined.
+As is standard, we introduce external perturbations $\delta_x, \delta_y$, and $\delta_u$ into the system and note that the perturbations entering other links of the block diagram can be expressed as a combination of $(\ttf{\delta_x}, \ttf{\delta_y}, \ttf{\delta_u})$ being acted upon by some stable transfer matrices.\footnote{The matrix $A$ may define an unstable system, but viewed as an element of $\mathcal{F}_0$, defines a stable (FIR) transfer matrix.} Hence the standard definition of internal stability applies, and we can use a bounded-input bounded-output argument (e.g., Lemma $5.3$ in \cite{Zhou1996robust}) to conclude that it suffices to check the stability of the nine closed loop transfer matrices from perturbations $(\ttf{\delta_x}, \ttf{\delta_y}, \ttf{\delta_u})$ to the internal variables $(\tf x, \tf u, \ttf{\hat{\delta_x}})$ to determine the internal stability of the structure as a whole. \rev{With this in mind, we can prove the sufficiency of Theorem \ref{thm:sf} via the following lemma.}

-\rev{With this in mind, we can finally prove the sufficiency of Theorem \ref{thm:sf} via the following lemma.} \begin{lemma}\rev{[Sufficiency of conditions \eqref{eq:state_fb}]} Consider the state feedback system \eqref{eq:sfplant}.
+\begin{lemma}[Sufficiency of conditions \eqref{eq:state_fb}] Consider the state feedback system \eqref{eq:sfplant}.
 Given any system response $\{\tf R, \tf M\}$ lying in the affine subspace described by \eqref{eq:state_fb}, the state feedback controller $\tf K = \tf M \tf R^{-1}$, with structure shown in Figure \ref{fig:sf}, internally stabilizes the plant.
 In addition, the desired system response, as specified by $\tf x = \tf R \ttf{\delta_x}$ and $\tf u = \tf M \ttf{\delta_x}$, is achieved. \end{lemma} \begin{proof} We first note that from Figure \ref{fig:sf}, we can express the state feedback controller $\tf K$ as $\tf K = \tf{\tilde{M}} (I - \tf{\tilde{R}})^{-1} = (z \tf M)(z \tf R)^{-1} = \tf M \tf R^{-1}$.
 Now, for any system response $\{\tf R, \tf M\}$ lying in the affine subspace described by \eqref{eq:state_fb}, we construct a controller using the structure given in Figure \ref{fig:sf}.
 To show that the constructed controller internally stabilizes the plant, we list the following equations from Figure \ref{fig:sf}: